PurpleHullPeas/MPMD-AutoBedLevel-Cal/README.md

 ;At this point, you've already run the script and the bed should still be heated. <br/>
 ;Delete your old M666 XYZ and M665 RL lines from your Start Gcode. <br/>
 ;Send the following commands via terminal: <br/>
+M665 S120 <br/>
 G29 <br/>
 ;Wait for the G29 to finish running. <br/>
 M500 <br/>
 ;You can now use G29 P0 in your Start Gcode if you wish<br/>

 7) [STOCK FIRMWARE ONLY] Stock firmware doesn't save M665 R with M500 due to a bug, so for the purposes of keeping things simple for this tutorial, I'm just going to suggest you save your M665/M666 values in your Start Gcode.
 If there are already lines in your Start Gcode with M665/M666, replace those with your new values.
 If you followed the prerequisites, the proper M92 values should also be set there ([if not, fix that now](https://bit.ly/mpmd101)).
 Change your G29 line to **G29 P5** Z0.28.
 You may need to change 0.28 to whatever z-offset value works best for your machine (see [MPMD 101](https://bit.ly/mpmd101)).
+It has also come to my attention recently that, if you have not already, you should add [M665 S120](https://www.reddit.com/r/mpminidelta/comments/cr7rie/pimples_after_calibration_fixed_by_reducing/) to your Start Gcode if you have not already.

 ## Troubleshooting